nivarths/135.6-RFID-FM/README.md

-# Digital Record Player
+# 135.6 RFID FM

-A Raspberry Pi project that uses an RFID scanner to play Spotify albums.
+A Raspberry Pi based digital record player that uses an RFID scanner to play Spotify albums.

 ## Features
 - RFID scanning with PN532